RDFLib/prez/README.md

 We love contributions to this tool and encourage you to create Issues in this repository's Issue Tracker or to submit a Pull Requests!

+There is documentation on contributing to Prez, see [README-Dev.md](README-Dev.md).

 ## License

 This version of Prez and the contents of this repository are also available under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
 See [this repository's LICENSE](LICENSE) file for details.